jheyman/blog/pages/WirelessWaterMeter/index.md

 sudo python setup.py install
 </code></pre>

 Finally, and as I usually do, I chose python for the raspberry side of the code.
 I reused a python library for the RF24 modules from [here](https://github.com/riyas-org/nrf24pihub), I archived it [here](https://github.com/jheyman/wirelesswatermeter).
-I just put this `nrf24.py` file alongside my python script, for the sake of simplicity.<br><br>
+I just put this `nrf24.py` file alongside my python script, for the sake of simplicity.<br>

 The `apscheduler` python library is also required: